jacquessham/ScotchWhisky/README.md

 This is the Python code for the <a href="Dendrogram/whisky_dendrogram.py">dendrogram</a> or the [Dendrogram Folder](Dendrogram)

 ## Clustering
 The last approach is to cluster the similar distilleries by k-means.
-And here is the Python code <a href="whisky_clustering.py">here</a>.
-The problem is find the best k for the algorithm.
+And here is the Python code [here](Clusters/whisky_clustering.py) The problem is find the best k for the algorithm.
 <br><br>
-You may go to the [Clustering folder](Clustering) to find out the process of how the recommendation system using k-means.
+You may go to the [Clusters folder](Clusters) to find out the process of how the recommendation system using k-means.
 <br>
 The result looks like this:
 <br>